back

 Alternative Autumnal Wedding at Rowton Castle with a Fleabag reading

 When you hear the phrase autumnal wedding, you probably think: orange, red, and leaves.
-Whilst that is certainly one way you can bring an autumnal wedding to life, Joy and Kyle did theirs a completely different way, and it was – if you’ll pardon the pun – a total joy to be a part of…
+Whilst that is certainly one way you can bring an autumnal wedding to life, Joy and Kyle did their Rowton Castle wedding a completely different way, and it was – if you’ll pardon the pun – a total joy to be a part of…

 Autumnal wedding at Rowton Castle

 As Rowton Castle is a venue super local to me as a Shropshire wedding photographer it’s always a pleasure to photograph a wedding there.
-Elegant and inviting, it’s a fairytale venue just outside of Shrewsbury, and was the perfect place for Joy and Kyle’s wedding plans.
+Elegant and inviting, it has a proper country-house-meets-castle feel, five minutes from Shrewsbury, and was the perfect place for Joy and Kyle’s wedding plans.

 The venue does have a lovely pavilion available for outdoor ceremonies, but as this was an autumnal wedding in late October, Joy and Kyle opted for an indoors wedding instead.
 We definitely still made the most of the outdoors throughout the day, though, as much as weather allowed, including rounding off with a fire pit and a sparkler sendoff.
 Way before that, though, I especially love the portrait of Joy just before she gets ready to go down the aisle, where the red leaves on the garden wall behind her perfectly echo her bold red lip!